 If you enable the UseLogPrefix connection property, the connector prefixes the log file name with the user name associated with the connection and the process ID of the application through which the connection is made.
-For more information, see UseLogPrefix on page 59.
+For more information, see UseLogPrefix.